royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * Details: arn, thing type - note your device arn for later
   * Security: review the certificate, its arn, policies and things
   * Groups
+* Click on "Edit" in the thing page and add an attribute, which key is 'Owner' and value is abcde-12345. we will later use this is the policy that will restric devices to post to their teant topic

 ### Rule creation
 * Create an S3 bucket